prebid/Prebid.js/modules/geoedgeRtdProvider.md

 Maintainer: guy.books@geoedge.com

 The Geoedge Realtime module lets publishers block bad ads such as automatic redirects, malware, offensive creatives and landing pages.
-To use this module, you'll need to work with [Geoedge](https://www.geoedge.com/publishers-real-time-protection/) to get an account and cutomer key.
+To use this module, you'll need to work with [Geoedge](https://www.geoedge.com/publishers-real-time-protection/) to get an account and customer key.

 ## Integration